vishnu1100/BetterDiscordNitroPlugin/README.md

    ***!!!!!
 Highly Recommended to use the Zeres plugin  before all installations  which allows plugins to use modern APIs in the current version of BetterDiscord ,  for better performance otherwise some functions may not work properly !!!!!(Available in favourites folder)***

+## 🎥 Video Tutorial

+For a step-by-step guide on installation and setup, watch this [video tutorial](https://youtu.be/HoBTcEQcIoA).

 ## Usage

 Once the plugin is installed, you can enable and configure the features under the plugin settings: